 Major Health Conditions

-Knowing that some concerning conditions like the ones previously mentioned is likely to run in the family can help indicate if you are at high risk.
+Knowing that some concerning conditions like those previously mentioned are likely to run in the family can help indicate if you are at high risk.

 Ethnic Background

-Where you come from matters too with regards to your health, so do not set it aside if you are looking into your family’s medical history.
+Where you come from matters too regarding your health, so do not set it aside if you look into your family’s medical history.

 Age Of Disease Genesis

-If through your consultation with a genealogist or through personal research you find out that there are grave diseases in your family history, check out the ages of those family members.
+If you find out that there are serious diseases in your family history through your consultation with a genealogist or personal research, check out the ages of those family members.

 Health Causes Of Death